 In 2001, the Food & Drug Administration (FDA) issued a statement that metal-on-metal hip implants needed post-market research to better determine if they were safe.
 One year later, they announced that research showed very little reason for medical professionals to continue using metal on metal implants due to the failure rate.
 And finally, in 2013, the FDA offered an official Safety Communication: “Metal-on-metal hip implants have unique risks in addition to the general risks of all hip implants.”

 But even though the medical community has halted to use of metal-on-metal implants, thousands of patients are still living with the implants and thousands more have already had an implant fail.

 These implants come from a variety of manufacturers, including:

 - Smith and Nephew

 Very simply, metal-on-metal implants are a design flaw.
-Not only can the implants cause general pain and sudden dislocation, the constant metal against metal rubbing can create tiny particles of metal that are released into the body.
+Not only can the implants cause general pain and sudden dislocation, but the constant metal against metal rubbing can also create tiny particles of metal that are released into the body.